 Children and teenagers can also suffer from depression.
 Depression in the young is defined as an illness when the feelings of depression persist and interfere with a child or adolescent's ability to function.

-About 5% of children and adolescents in the general population suffer from depression at any given point in time.
+The American Academy of Child and Adolescent Psychiatry estimates that about 5% of children and adolescents in the general population suffer from depression at any given point in time.
 Children under stress, who experience loss, or who have trouble with attention, learning, conduct, or anxiety disorders are at a higher risk for depression.

 Adjustment disorder, antidepressants, antipsychotics, anxiety, atypical depression, bipolar, brain, cocaine, cognitive-behavioral therapy (CBT), computerized tomography (CT), congestive heart failure (CHF), depression, dialysis dementia, dopamine, dysthymic disorder, DSM-IV, ecstasy, electroconvulsive therapy (ECT), encephalitis, extrapyramidal, fatigue, hallucinations, hypomania, interpersonal therapy (IPT), lumbar puncture, magnetic resonance imagining (MRI), major depression, manic-depressive illness, marijuana, meningitis, methamphetamine, neurotransmitter, norepinephrine, positron emission tomography (PET), postpartum mania, premenstrual dysphoric disorder (PMDD), psychotherapy, psychosis, seasonal affective disorder (SAD), serotonin, suicidal, thyroid.